Next-Flip/Momentum-Apps/README.md

    ufbt launch
    ```

-*Note: After the build finishes, you can also find the compiled `.fap` file inside the `dist/` directory if you want to copy it manually.*

 ## ⚠️ Hardware Safety Advice
 * When **EXTERNAL** mode is active, the app pushes massive current to Pin A7 and enables 5V OTG power.
 * High-power 6W IR Blasters will heat up rapidly.
 To protect your IR LEDs from thermal degradation, **do not run active jamming for more than 10-15 seconds continuously**.